 Is GILENYA now available as a generic?

-Yes.
-The GILENYA brand of fingolimod has reached the end of its patent exclusivity period.
-This means that generic fingolimod options are now available for the treatment of relapsing multiple sclerosis (RMS).
+Yes, the GILENYA brand of fingolimod has reached the end of its patent exclusivity period.
+This means that generic fingolimod options are now available for the treatment of RMS.

 Now is a great time to talk with your doctor about how you are doing and how your current treatment is effectively managing your RMS.